EstefanyaNascimento/EstefanyaNascimento/README.md

-## Oiii!
-Sejam bem vindos ao meu GitHub!
+## Hey!
+Welcome to my GitHub!

 <hr>

- - Atualmente trabalho como analista de engenharia de software - SAP
+ - Currently working as a software engineering analyst - SAP
- - Estudo para me tornar desenvolvedora web
+ - Study to become a web developer
- - Aprofundando o conhecimento sobre Cloud e Engenharia de dados
+ - Deepening knowledge about Cloud and Data Engineering

  <hr>